sidpalas/BSAI/README.md

 ```
 $ THREE PLAYER BATTLESHIP...
 WAT?
 ```
-The AI in standard games plays completely at random.
-Hopefully you can beat it.

 ## Reinforcement Learning AI

 The goal was to build an AI using reinforcement learning with Keras + Tensorflow.

-This post https://edersantana.github.io/articles/keras_rl/ was used a a starting point for this, with the https://ai.intel.com/demystifying-deep-reinforcement-learning/ helping to gain a better understanding of underlying models.
+This post https://edersantana.github.io/articles/keras_rl/ was used a a starting point for this, with https://ai.intel.com/demystifying-deep-reinforcement-learning/ helping to gain a better understanding of underlying models.

-There are some important differences between Battleship and the game of Catch the article uses, the primary one being that rewards happen immediately after each move (alleviating the credit assignment problem) and the a snapshot of the board state provides all of the necessary information (eliminating the need for storing memory of previous states and exploring long time horizon strategies).
+There are some important differences between Battleship and the game of Catch the article uses, the primary ones being that rewards happen immediately after each move (alleviating the credit assignment problem) and a snapshot of the board state provides all of the relevant information to choose the next move (eliminating the need for storing memory of previous states).

 Dependencies include numpy, matplotlib, keras, and tensorflow.
 The full list of packages I have installed in the venv (Don't use virtualenv or matplotlib wont work...) can be seen below: